 Paintings owned by Masterworks investors are required to be independently appraised on an annual basis to maintain adequate insurance coverage.

-Claude Monet’s Coup de Vent
+Example: Claude Monet’s Coup de Vent

 Masterworks purchased a second painting in June 2018, Claude Monet’s Coup de Vent.
 The company paid $6,239,556 and is in the process of qualifying the painting for investment (Masterworks 002, LLC, offering statement).